Spiritual Growth and Fellowship

 Evening, Seasonal, and Special Worship

-Monthly evening worship offers an alternative style of worship with opportunites to sit in a circle, share joys and sorrows, sing with the By Your Side Singers, or listen to poetry.
+Monthly evening worship offers an alternative style of worship with opportunities to sit in a circle, share joys and sorrows, sing with the By Your Side Singers, or listen to poetry.
 Our seasonal or Holy Day worship includes Christmas Eve, Passover Seder, and Maundy Thursday.
 See the Meetinghouse News for details.

 Sunday morning presentations in the Sanctuary seek to offer a wide variety of programs on social and other issues.
 For details on upcoming Forum topics and schedule please refer to the framed poster hanging the the hallway near the church office.